Optenni Lab — Estimation of obtainable bandwidth

 - Uncover ”hidden” bandwidth that may not be evident by looking at the impedance curve

 - Verify if the bandwidth is large enough for the desired application even if the antenna was not originally resonant

 - Make a proper bandwidth comparison of prototypes, factoring out easy-to-fix mismatch

 - Check on which frequencies the antenna gives maximal bandwidth

 The bandwidth potential calculation speeds up the antenna design process.
 You can quickly estimate the obtainable antenna bandwidth from a measured or simulated prototype without explicitly tuning the antenna to resonance at the desired frequency range.
-If the bandwidth is not sufficient, you can modify the design and calculate the bandwidth potential meets the specifications, and only then consider the actuai implementation of the matching circuit.Repeating the bandwidth potential analysis for different reference S11-levels, you can create a ”map” for a quick assessment of given antenna’s bandwidth behavior.
+If the bandwidth is not sufficient, you can modify the design until the bandwidth potential meets the specifications, and only then consider the actuai implementation of the matching circuit.Repeating the bandwidth potential analysis for different reference S11-levels, you can create a ”map” for a quick assessment of given antenna’s bandwidth behavior.